How to Survive Long Flights in Economy

 Typical airplane meal on a tray

-Eating well (and I don’t just mean eat healthy) while you travel will go a long way toward ensuring that you have a more comfortable travel day or days.
+Eating well (and I don’t just mean eating healthy) while you travel will go a long way toward ensuring that you have a more comfortable travel day or days.

 • Try to stick to regular meal times as much as possible.
-I’ve known to buy myself a sandwich at the airport at 9 a.m., take it on my flight with me and eat it at noon.
+I’ve been known to buy myself a sandwich at the airport at 9 a.m., take it on my flight with me, and eat it at noon.

-• If you can’t keep regular meal times, make sure you at least get meals.
-Relying on grabbing a quick snack might not cut it.
+• If you can’t keep regular meal times, make sure you try to at least get meals or something substantial.
+Relying on grabbing a quick snack like granola bars might not cut it.

 Minimize caffeine intake